Miniscule

 – Alcuin of York, letter to Charlemagne

-As a result, Carolingian minuscule developed, a familiar combination of capital and small letters with most decorative flourishes and ligatures eliminated.
+As a result, Carolingian minuscule developed, a familiar combination of capital and small letters with most of the decorative flourishes and ligatures eliminated.

 Dwarfs on the Bones of Giants – The Withering of Culture